Back to blog

 Is it better to use LinkedIn automation or hire an SDR?

 For teams sending fewer than 100 connection requests per day, automation is almost always more cost-effective.
-A LinkedIn automation tool costs $60 to $200 per month.
-An SDR costs $60,000 to $90,000 per year in salary alone.
+A LinkedIn automation tool costs a modest monthly fee.
+An SDR costs a substantial annual salary, before benefits and overhead.
 The break-even point depends on reply handling: if responses require complex, consultative follow-up, a human SDR adds value that automation cannot match.
-Many teams use automation for initial outreach and a human for follow-up conversations.
+Many teams use automation for initial outreach and a human for follow-up conversations, or run an AI SDR for small business to cover both.
 See our analysis of AI SDR vs human SDR.

 What content should I include in LinkedIn connection request messages?

 The best-performing connection request messages are 150 to 200 characters (LinkedIn’s limit is 300), reference something specific about the recipient (recent post, company news, mutual connection), and do not pitch.
-Connection requests that include a sales pitch see 40 to 60% lower acceptance rates.
+In our campaign data, connection requests that include a sales pitch see 40 to 60% lower acceptance rates.
 Save the pitch for the first message after they accept.
 Our guide on LinkedIn connection request messages has templates and data.

 Can LinkedIn automation tools send InMail?